ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

+TODO: Update the figure + update the comments

 <p style="color:gray;">* Under TP16, we force all Mixture of Experts (MoE) layers to share identical parameters to save memory and enable inference with large batch sizes.</p>
 <p style="color:gray;">** For batch size <= 32, disabling TBO will further boost 27%-40% performance.</p>
+(TODO: temporarily put this old comment) Under TP16x6 (Simulated), we force all Mixture of Experts (MoE) layers to share identical parameters to save memory and enable inference with large batch sizes.
+(TODO: temporarily put this old comment) In EP24+EP72 (Amortize Idle GPU), we incorporate the cost of idle prefill GPUs caused by insufficient scales.
+In EP24+EP72 (Assume No Idle GPU), we estimate scenarios when having correct P:D ratio.